trisfaizal/Marketing-Site/_drafts/5-reasons-you-should-use-jekyll.md

 1. You can understand what&#39;s happening - HTML + CSS/SASS + Markdown get fed in and compiled, and those components themselves are easy to manipulate with minimal new learning.That gives you power and confidence.
 2. You love what gets spit out - static site files that are extremely easy to handle: speed, security, stability are all amazing.

-Understanding Predictability cannot be overvalued for developer peace of mind!
+Predictability cannot be overvalued for developer peace of mind!

 Join me next week when I&#39;ll be sharing some common traps that these Jekyll users have had to overcome.